davperez-tech/Splunk-SOC-Dashboard/README.md

 3. Detection Engineering
 SPL queries were developed to identify brute-force and password spraying behavior using thresholds, aggregation, and time-based analysis.

+## DEMO

+## Conclusion
+This project demonstrates the end-to-end process of building a SOC-ready Splunk dashboard for detecting credential access attacks using Windows authentication logs.

+It highlights practical SIEM engineering skills, realistic attacker behavior analysis, and the ability to adapt to platform limitations—an essential skill in real-world SOC environments.

+By aligning detections with the MITRE ATT&CK framework and emphasizing behavioral analytics, this project reflects how modern SOC teams monitor, detect, and investigate authentication-based threats.